samuelayo/typescript-node/README.md

 - Have node.js installed on your system. if you dont have node.js installed, please visit [here](https://nodejs.org/en/download/)

-- Install typescript, nodemon and gulp globally, to do that, please run: `sudo npm install -g typescript nodemon gulp --save`
+- Install typescript, nodemon and gulp globally, to do that, please run: `npm install -g typescript nodemon gulp `

 - You can then clone this repo using `git clone https://github.com/samuelayo/typescript-node.git`